Age-Related Macular Degeneration (AMD)

 - Late AMD – Vision loss has become noticeable

 To check for macular degeneration, your eye doctor will perform a comprehensive eye exam that will include:

 - Dilated Eye Exam – During this exam, eye drops are used to dilate the pupil.
 This allows the doctor to easily see a magnified view of the macula, drusen or detect abnormal blood vessels.

 - Ophthalmoscopy – For this exam, your doctor will use a hand-held light to detect any damage or changes in the retina and macula.

 - Fluorescein Angiography – This uses a dye injected into the bloodstream and is used to detect any leaking blood vessels in the retina.

 - Optical Coherence Tomography (OCT) – This test allows eye doctors to see a cross section through the retina and examine the layers and blood vessels beneath the surface of the retina.
 This includes the macula, optic nerve, retina, and choroid.
 Images are seen in 3D and full colour.

 - Amsler Grid – An Amsler grid is used by a patient at home, and allows you to self-examine your vision to notice the sudden appearance of any blurry or blank spots in your field of vision.
 Any changes of vision can be reported immediately to your eye doctor.
 This should not replace your regular yearly eye exam.

 Visiting your eye doctor regularly and having a comprehensive eye examination can help detect AMD in its early stages, when treatment is most effective.
 While there is currently no cure for AMD, treatment may slow the disease and keep you from having severe vision loss and may even be able to restore some loss of sight.
-Contact Dr. Susan Resnick to find the best treatment plan and to discuss ways to manage your AMD.Our practice serves patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+Contact Dr. Susan Resnick to find the best treatment plan and to discuss ways to manage your AMD.Our practice serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.